QuTech-Delft/libqasm/README.md

 conan build . -s:a compiler.cppstd=20 -s:a libqasm/*:build_type=Debug -o libqasm/*:build_tests=True -o libqasm/*:asan_enabled=True -b missing
 ```

-These are the list of options that could be specified whether in a profile or in the command line:
+These is the list of options that could be specified either in a profile or in the command line:

 - `libqasm/*:asan_enabled={True,False}`: enables Address Sanitizer.
 - `libqasm/*:build_tests={True,False}`: builds tests or not.